Aurora Karamzin: Life

 Aurora was appointed as a lady-in-waiting to Empress Alexandra Fedorovna the elder (consort to Tsar Nicholas I of Russia), and a lady of the bedchamber of Empress Alexandra Feodorovna the younger and Empress Maria Feodorovna.

 She was made a dame of the Order of Saint Catherine, the highest honour for ladies in Imperial Russia.
-Evgeny Baratynsky dedicated a poem to her, both in Russian and French ("Go and breathe inspiration into us, you the namesake of dawn... for whom you will become the sun of happiness?"), as he did to her sister Countess Emilie.
+Evgeny Baratynsky dedicated a poem to her, as he did to her sister Countess Emilie.

-In Helsinki on 9 January 1836, she married Pavel Nikolayevich Demidov (1798–1840).
+In Helsinki on 9 January 1836, she married Pavel Nikolayevich Demidov.
 In 1846, after Demidov's death, she remarried to Colonel Andrei Karamzin.